nyuvibecode/nyuvibecode.github.io/docs-md/submissions/prompts.md

 # Formats
 ## Plaintext/Markdown
 In a plaintext file, markdown, Google Doc, or Word Doc.
-Do not submit a PDF. <!--We have also provided a [script](tmp) to convert HTML to MD.-->
+Do not submit a PDF.
+We have also provided a [script](/helpful_scripts/html_to_md_converter.py) to convert HTML to MD.
 ```markdown
 [User]